 The good news is that making good meal choices doesn’t require tons of time.
 If mornings are hurried for your household, you might think about preparing a quick breakfast the night before.
 (Unless you’re doing physician-approved intermittent fasting, you’d never skip breakfast, right?)
 Try mixing a cup of steel-cut oats, a splash of skim or low-fat milk, a teaspoon of brown sugar, and a drizzle of maple syrup.
 Refrigerate it overnight, and pop it into the microwave for 45-60 seconds.
 It makes a quick and delicious high-fiber breakfast without the added salt and sugar of instant oatmeal.
 For some protein, you might pair it with low-fat turkey sausage or a hard-boiled egg.
 Eating a balanced breakfast is a vital part of starting your day off right.

-Lunch and dinner don’t have to be any harder, especially if you’re willing to give meal prep a try.
+Lunch and dinner don’t have to be any harder on mom, especially if you’re willing to give meal prep a try.
 You’ll make a big batch of meals to eat throughout the week or freeze for later use.
 To save even more time, you could prep meals you can reheat in a slow cooker or pressure cooker.
 Meat- and veggie-based entrees freeze very well, and you can pair them with brown rice or whole-grain pasta for an easy weeknight meal.
 For quick snacks, take even more shortcuts: try precut fruits and veggies, reduced-fat string cheese, and low-sugar granola bars.
 Done!

 You’ve probably heard people use this expression before.
 And it’s true: you can’t take very good care of anyone else unless you’re taking care of yourself.
 What does that look like?
 Well, it’s different for every mother, but here are some ideas for self-care: